arshdhillon8560/FinTech-Celebal-hackathon/README.md

 # 💰 Finetech Expense Tracker (Full Stack Project)

 An advanced **Expense Tracker Application** built during the CSI Hackathon for the Full Stack role.
 The project helps users efficiently **track expenses, transfers, and alerts**, while providing an intuitive dashboard, AI-powered insights, and automated reports.

+# If you are creating new account by signup there will be no charts and data .
+You have to make transactions in transaction page then you will get data charts at dashboard .
+# Use my Demo Account if you want to test the website
+# Credentials *
+Email - arshdhillon8560@gmail.com
+Password - Avi@2025

 ---